google/fscrypt/README.md

 `lock_policies` option locks the directories protected with the user's login passphrase when the last session ends.
-The `drop_caches` option tells fscrypt to clear the filesystem caches when the last session closes, ensuring all the locked data is inaccessible.
+The `drop_caches` option tells fscrypt to clear the filesystem caches when the last session closes, ensuring all the locked data is inaccessible; this only needed for v1 encryption policies.
 All the types also support the `debug` option which prints additional debug information to the syslog.

 ## Note about stability